steepdmac/MPT-PFAS-sampling-rates/README.md

 - **MD_CC**: Matthew Dunn — Cape Cod, Massachusetts
 - **MD_WE**: Matthew Dunn — Westerly, Rhode Island

 Instructions on where to locate the data for each study are provided in the README files within the corresponding subfolders.
-The associated compiled dataset is also available on Harvard Dataverse (link to be added).
+The associated compiled dataset is also available on Harvard Dataverse:
+ - Ganglbauer, J.; Dunn, M.; Snook, J.; Becanova, J.; & Lohmann, R. 2025. *PFAS Sampling Rates in Microporous Polyethylene Tube Samplers.* Harvard Dataverse. https://doi.org/10.7910/DVN/DAH1SO.

 The notebook generates two cleaned, compiled CSV files:
 - **grab_samples.csv** — PFAS concentrations measured in grab water samples